 The United States, the U.K., China, Germany, and significant world superpowers are in a rat race trying earnestly to attract outstanding talents to their country to grow their economy, strengthen their labor market, and boost their bragging rights on the world stage.

-While the United States, the U.K., and China have done little to follow up their desires with significant actions, the government of Abu Dhabi seems to be making a name for themselves thanks to the introduction of a brilliant initiative—a freelance visa.
+While the United States, the U.K., and China have done little to follow up their desires with significant actions, the government of Abu Dhabi seems to be making a name for itself thanks to introducing a brilliant initiative—a freelance visa.

 The freelance visa offers non-residents and UAE residents covered by their parent’s or spouses’ visas the opportunity to work legally in the Emirates.

 If you are a freelancer who has dreamt of relocating to greener pastures like the picturesque city of Abu Dhabi, you’d like the UAE freelancer license.

 What is the Freelancer License in Abu Dhabi?

 Whether you are a UAE citizen, resident, or non-resident looking to take your freelance career to the next level, there is every reason to be excited about the UAE freelance license/permit.
 However, before you become ecstatic, you must understand the freelance license.

 This outstanding initiative was designed specifically for certain business activities deemed beneficial to the UAE economy.

 What is the Freelance permit?

 You shouldn’t mistake freelance visas for a permit.
-While the former is required for non-residence of Abu Dhabi or UAE who wish to ply their trade in the country, the latter is ideal for residents covered by their spouse’s or parents’ visa.
+While the former is required for non-residents of Abu Dhabi or UAE who wish to ply their trade in the country, the latter is ideal for residents covered by their spouse’s or parents’ visa.

 Such people only need a license to work as a freelancer.
 Plus, holders can easily apply for a residence visa and don’t have to list office space, as it’s not a compulsory requirement.

 How Does Freelance Visa Contribute to Economic Development in Abu Dhabi?

 While holders benefit from the affluent community, infrastructures, and flexibility of working in the UAE, the Abu Dhabi economy and even UAE citizens benefit from the abundance of talents flocking into the country.